MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Multi-wavelength statistical characterization of The HAD sample

-For galaxy cluster candidates not seen in PSZ2, we stack the Planck maps per frequency and the IRIS full-sky map at 100 $\mu$m \citep{miv05}.
-Then, we extract the flux through aperture photometry.
-Fig.~\ref{stacksed}, presents the SED we obtained that exhibit both tSZ and IR emissions.
-Consistently with \citet{planckszcib}, we model the infra-red emission with a modified black body SED assuming $\beta_d = 1.75$, a dust temperature $T_d = 24$ K, and a mean redshift $\bar{z} = 0.4$.
-Comparing with previous analysis \citep{planckszcib}, the amount of IR emission toward HAD new tSZ detections is compatible with IR emission observed toward PSZ2 confirmed galaxy clusters.
-We observe that the IR contribution is negligible at 100 and 143 GHz.
+For cluster candidates in HAD not seen in PSZ2, we stack the $Planck$ maps per frequency and the IRIS full-sky map at 100 $\mu$m \citep{miv05}.
+Then, we measure the flux through aperture photometry.
+Figure ~\ref{stacksed} presents the obtained SED exhibiting both tSZ and IR emissions.
+Consistently with \citet{planckszcib}, we modeled the IR emission with a modified black body SED assuming $\beta_d = 1.75$, a dust temperature $T_d = 24$ K, and a mean redshift $\bar{z} = 0.4$.
+Comparing with previous analysis \citep{planckszcib}, the amount of IR emission toward HAD new tSZ sources is compatible with IR emission observed toward PSZ2 confirmed galaxy clusters.
+We observed that the IR contribution is negligible at 100 and 143 GHz.
 At 353 and 545 GHz, the IR emission contributes for 25 and 80\% of the total signal respectively.
 At higher frequency, the tSZ contribution is negligible.